serilog/serilog-extensions-hosting/README.md

 Serilog logging for _Microsoft.Extensions.Hosting_.
 This package routes framework log messages through Serilog, so you can get information about the framework's internal operations written to the same Serilog sinks as your application events.

 **Versioning:** This package tracks the versioning and target framework support of its [_Microsoft.Extensions.Hosting_](https://nuget.org/packages/Microsoft.Extensions.Hosting) dependency.
-Most users should choose the version of _Serilog.AspNetCore_ that matches their application's target framework.
-I.e. if you're targeting .NET 7.x, choose a 7.x version of _Serilog.AspNetCore_.
-If you're targeting .NET 8.x, choose an 8.x _Serilog.AspNetCore_ version, and so on.
+Most users should choose the version of _Serilog.Extensions.Hosting_ that matches their application's target framework.
+I.e. if you're targeting .NET 7.x, choose a 7.x version of _Serilog.Extensions.Hosting_.
+If you're targeting .NET 8.x, choose an 8.x _Serilog.Extensions.Hosting_ version, and so on.

 ### Instructions